AbedMohsen/Components/README.md

 This project uses the following dependencies:

-- <span style="color:yellow">prop-types</span> to validate that only one button variation is true at a time.
+- prop-types to validate that only one button variation is true at a time.

-- prop-types
 - Tailwind CSS framework to add style.
 - classnames for conditionally joining classNames together.
 - react-icons to add icons to buttons.